-So you’ve found your dream wedding dress, picked your beautiful bridesmaids dresses, and now it’s time for the next part: choosing your groomsmen’s outfits.
-Even though the tough parts are out of the way (feels good doesn’t it?) the groomsmen aren't something you should wait on.
+So you’ve found your dream wedding dress, picked your beautiful bridesmaids dresses, and now it’s time for the next part: choosing your groom and groomsmen’s outfits.
+Even though the tough parts are out of the way (feels good doesn’t it?) the groomsmen tuxes or suits aren't something you should wait on.
+Whether you're working together as a couple to select groom and groomsmen attire, or designating the job to one person, it's important to have a vision in mind!
 As with everything else in your wedding: start early.
 It can take longer than you expect to find your desired style, have your groomsmen measured, and get their orders in.
 And as is common in wedding planning, something always seems to go wrong.
 But you have plenty on your plate without stressing out about what suit matches which dress so we’ve taken that worry away from you!
 Here is a guide we compiled with how to choose the right styles and colors to match your ‘maids along with some other helpful tips!

 *This is a post that contains affiliate links.
 While we can receive commission through affiliate links, opinions are entirely our own.*

 First things first: the key to having a smooth groomsmen attire process is understanding that matching everything 100% is unrealistic.
 We totally get it, this is the big day you’ve been dreaming about for years and you want everything to be perfect.
 And that is very understandable!
-But sometimes the blush pink of your bridesmaid dresses isn’t the exact same shade as your bow ties.
+But sometimes the blush pink of your bridesmaid dresses isn’t the exact same shade as your groomsmen's bow ties.
 And that’s fine!
 No one will notice because they’ll be too focused on the love and happiness of the rest of the wedding.
+Plus, often the same exact color looks different in different fabrics.
+Think about it!
+The sheen of satin looks totally different from the matte finish of chiffon.
 Instead of stressing yourself out with making every detail match exactly, go in with the mindset of having everything coordinate not match.
 This will save you a lot of stress and make you a much happier bride-to-be!

 Let’s be honest here: weddings are expensive and this is no exception when it comes to your groomsmen.
 Suits can be suuuuper expensive for something your men may not wear again.
 A solution?
 If you are going for a more casual look you can start with having your groomsmen look through their closets before you start shopping.
 Odds are they have at least one suit that’s in nice condition!
 Don’t get your hopes up too high for this however because it will be tough to expect every man to have the right color suit (that still fits) in their closet that complements your wedding theme.
 But it’s a start!